Evolutionary psychiatry: Eating disorders

 Evolutionary perspectives exist on Anorexia nervosa (henceforth 'anorexia') and Bulimia nervosa (henceforth 'bulimia').
 Anorexia is characterized by restriction of food intake, bulimia by cycles of binging (excessive eating) and purging (forced removal of the food).
 Both are associated with fear of weight gain, body image disturbance, and physical attractiveness concerns.

 The Sexual Competition Hypothesis relates eating disorders to body shape and physical appearance as of adaptive function in human females (who are highly over-represented in eating disorders): eating disorders are supposed to increase female attractiveness.
 Some evidence from non-clinical and clinical populations support this hypothesis.
-They apply the framework of life-history theory, proposing anorexia as a slow life history strategy whilst bulimia is a fast strategy.
-Both studies had their limitations and it was further mentioned that the deep structures of eating disorders may not be reflected by their current classifications.
+These studies apply the framework of life-history theory, proposing that anorexia is a slow life history strategy whilst bulimia is a fast strategy.
+The studies had limitations and it was further mentioned that the deep structures of eating disorders may not be reflected by their current classifications.

-An alternative account comes from Nesse.
-Recognising that many anorexia patients are neither actively chasing men nor particularly interested in sex, and that eating disorders became more common in the second half of the 20th century, he argues eating disorders are new problems with no redeeming features.
+An alternative account comes from Randolph M. Nesse.
+Based on evidence that many anorexia patients are neither actively chasing men nor particularly interested in sex, and that eating disorders became more common in the second half of the 20th century, he argues eating disorders are new problems with no redeeming features.
 They are caused by increasingly high concerns about appearance linked with the possibility in modern societies to compare someone's appearance to thousands of others instantly.
 Glorification of unrealistic body types in media, as well as increased availability of sex, may contribute to this.
-He does, however, acknowledge that intra-sexual competition is a driving force of anorexia and bulimia in undergraduate women.
+He does, however, agree that intra-sexual competition is a driving force of anorexia and bulimia in undergraduate women.

-Obesity is not an eating disorder in any classification system, though it is established that overweight and obesity in particular is connected with various diseases, and an evolutionary perspective can explain the tendency towards overeating.
+Obesity is not an eating disorder in any classification system, though it is established that being overweight and obese are connected with various diseases, and an evolutionary perspective can explain the tendency towards overeating.
 The human body has evolved to cope with the environments of scarcity, selecting for beneficial adaptations of hunger and eating.
 Fat storage allows preparation for future food shortages.
 In a case of mismatch, modern environments have cheap, readily available food, and very few times of scarcity.
 Kardum et al. also elaborated the differences in nutrient composition in modern and ancestral societies to illustrate the challenge modern diet imposes on the not-yet adapted human body and genotype.